The Engineering of Traction

 Of course, it’s the hundreds of sipes (narrow slices) in the tread that everyone points to as the winter traction specialty.
 But is it really just that?
 After studying a bit, I see a bunch more that goes into the design and engineering of winter tire treads.
 If it was just so easy as sipes, then everyone would do it, and there wouldn’t be that much of a difference between the tire brands.
 But there is a difference, and it comes in part from the tread shape, and in part from the things you don’t see.

-(You can say similar things about features of the summer tires that give street traction.)
+(You can say similar things about features of the summer tires that give the awesome street traction.)

 If You’re In The Market